rpm2003rpm/skillbridge/README.md

 1) Server runs on python-2.7 (I have an old setup running on virtualbox).
 2) Comunications use the AF_INET socket trough address 127.0.0.1 and port 52425 by default, but it can be changed.
-3) Client on python3 as (In my case, the client is running on the host machine).
+3) Client runs on python3 (In my case, the client is running on the host machine).
 4) No cammel to snake translations.
 What you write is what you got.
 5) Removed function grouping.
 All functions can be accessed with the underline attribute (including the ones needed to be registered as user functions in the original code).
 6) No division between workspaces.
 Only one workspace is available.